OrionReed/orionreed.com/src/posts/qrtp.md

 ## Fountain Codes

-The third variation I wanted to explore was _unidirectional_ transfer, getting data from one device to one or more other devices as fast as possible.
-This meant that we could not use acknowlements or backchannels and needed a way to send $N$ chunks of data as fast as possible.
-As seen with the previous approach, simply rotating round every chunk in a loop and waiting until all were received is not an approach which can scale.
-What we want ideally is some approach where we can continuously broadcast QR codes and not require that _specific_ QR codes are received.
+The third variation I wanted to explore was _unidirectional_ transfer, getting data from one device to another as fast as possible without any backchannel.
+As seen with the previous approach, simply rotating round every chunk in a loop is not a scalable approach.
+The ideal case is some approach where we can continuously broadcast QR codes and not require that _specific_ QR codes are received.

-One tempting (need other word) answer to this is **Error Correcting Codes (ECCs)** which add redundancy and allow the message to be reconstructed from malformed bytes or packets.
-However in our case, ECCs are not very useful because they are designed for malformed data, whereas we have well formed data (QR codes themselves use ECCs) but are missing chunks.
+One might think of **Error Correcting Codes (ECCs)** which allow the message to be reconstructed from malformed bytes or packets.
+However in our case we have well-formed data but are _missing_ pieces of it.
 What we need is an [erasure code](https://en.wikipedia.org/wiki/Erasure_code) which assumes bit _erasures_, rather than bit _errors_.

-To my ~~dismay~~ delight, someone else had already arrived at this idea.
-I highly recommend Divan's [post](https://divan.dev/posts/fountaincodes/) exploring this same idea in more detail.

 **Errors:** You receive corrupted data (wrong bits) but don't know which bits are wrong <br/>
-**Erasures:** You know exactly which data is missing (dropped packets, missing symbols)
+**Erasures:** You know exactly which data is missing (dropped packets, missing chunks)

-As it happens, there is a class of erasure codes called _fountain codes_ (also known as rateless erasure codes) that can generate unlimited encoded symbols from source symbols, where the original source symbols can be recovered from any subset of chunks only slightly larger than the source size.
+This is where **fountain codes** (also known as _rateless erasure codes_) become invaluable.
+These erasure codes can generate unlimited encoded chunks from source chunks, where the original source can be recovered from any subset of chunks only slightly larger than the source size.
+Put simply: input $K$

-In other words, you put $K$ chunks in, and out comes an infinite stream of new chunks where you only need to receive $K + \varepsilon$ of those chunks in any order, to reproduce the full message. $\varepsilon$ is typically a small percentage of $K$ like 2-5% — they are 'rateless' because the stream is infinite.
+K chunks and get an infinite stream (a _fountain_) of new chunks where any $K\approx K$ chunks can reproduce the full message. [^2]

+[^2]: The overhead for Luby Transforms is typically around 10% of $K$

+The only erasure code I knew of at the time was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is also among the simplest.
+During my research I discovered, unsuprisingly, that I was not the first to have this idea.
+I highly recommend [this post](https://divan.dev/posts/fountaincodes/) by Divan which takes a more in-depth look at using Luby Transform codes for QR code data transfer.

 <md-group>
   <md-luby-transform>
   </md-luby-transform>
 </md-group>

-The first practical fountain codes that are near-optimal was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is delightfully simple.
-Luby Transform codes work by creating encoded packets that are random XOR combinations of the original data packets, where the number of packets combined for each encoded packet is chosen from a carefully designed probability distribution.
-During decoding, you start with any received encoded packet that combines only one original packet (degree-1), recover that original packet immediately, then XOR it out of all other encoded packets that used it - this process creates new degree-1 packets in a cascading effect that continues until all original data is recovered.
+Luby Transform codes (pictured above) work by creating encoded chunks which are the XOR-ed combination of 1 or more source chunks, where the number of chunks combined for each encoded chunk is chosen from a [carefully designed probability distribution](https://en.wikipedia.org/wiki/Soliton_distribution).
+During decoding, you start with any received encoded chunk that combines only one source chunk (degree-1), recover that source chunk immediately, then XOR it out of all other encoded chunks that used it - this process creates new degree-1 chunks in a cascading effect that continues until all source chunks are recovered.

 ![fountain](fountain.mp4)

-And so with that [yada yada] we now have upwards of 30KB/s over QR codes in ideal conditions, people can start scanning at any point in time, its reliable and robust, etc. could throw it on a projector to broadcast data...

-All three variations, QRTP-A (Ack), QRTP-B (Backchannel) and QRTP-C (Continuous) are up on the [folkjs](https://folkjs.org) GitHub.
+Fountain codes have some great properties for one-way communication: Many devices can scan the codes at once and it doesn't matter when each device start scanning, only that they collect enough encoded chunks.
+At its highest I saw this approach achieve just over **30KB/s** but in practice it was usually much slower.

+There is a lot more to explore and plenty of improvements I left on the table.
+The actual implementations are far from _'production-grade'_ but were quite evocative — the fact I can be sat next to someone with another device and be entirely unable to pass data across if the internet goes down is an endightment of computing.
+A more pluralistic computing in which all data transport options are available, including the slow or silly ones, is a world I would very much like to see.

 <script>
 class QRTPProtocol {